“May I ask you a question?” Josh Harris asks me.

 In the moment, I didn’t think much of this little exchange.
 In fact, it wasn’t until I sat down a day later to listen to the interview recording that I started thinking about it again.
 That's when it struck me; who in the world was Harris going to meet?

-Just a couple of months ago, with President Donald Trump, Tesla CEO Elon Musk and several other prominent business executives and Cabinet members.
-I also know that in the past, he had seriously as a Republican, but he ultimately decided that he could accomplish more in the private sector.
+Just a couple of months ago, he had sat at a table with President Donald Trump, Tesla CEO Elon Musk and several other prominent business executives and Cabinet members.
+I also know that in the past, he had seriously considered running for political office as a Republican, but he ultimately decided that he could accomplish more in the private sector.

-I didn’t know this at the time of the interview on Thursday, June 15, but the very next day, rumors began to explode that Harris’ NBA team, the Philadelphia 76ers, were well on their way to negotiating in the NBA Draft next week.
+I didn’t know this at the time of the interview on Thursday, June 15, but the very next day, rumors began to explode that Harris’ NBA team, the Philadelphia 76ers, were well on their way to negotiating a trade for the Boston Celtics’ No. 1 pick in the NBA Draft next week.
 That trade was officially approved several days later, paving the way for the Sixers to select Washington guard Markelle Fultz with the Draft's first pick.

 I still have no idea who Harris was driving to meet with, but I do know one thing; whoever he was going to meet with is definitely a heck of a lot more important than I am.